spalato/Mbo.jl/README.md

 This packages uses the [`julia`](https://julialang.org/) programming language.
 You'll need it, but it is easy to install.

-`Julia` is an  open-source language  aims to provide clear syntax, similar to `Matlab` or `python` while providing performance typical of compiled languages such as `Fortran` or `C`.
+`Julia` is an  open-source language.
+It aims to provide clear syntax, similar to `Matlab` or `python` while providing performance typical of compiled languages such as `Fortran` or `C`.
 Hopefully, the language is easy to pick up for anyone familiar with any of these.
 Julia is available for Windows, Mac, Linux.
-Get it from: https://julialang.org/downloads/ (v0.7 or later untested.
+Get it from [here](https://julialang.org/downloads/) (v0.7 or later untested.
 Please tell me if it breaks!)

 Once julia is installed, open `julia` and type: